juntylpro1/secure-enterprise/drift-detection.md

     1. To override the changes to your deployed resources, click **Redeploy**.
     2. Update your configuration or the deployable architecture to adopt the changes.

-## Known drift detection limitation
-{: #known-limitation}

-Schematics and Terraform can detect a drift only between a changed resource and the specific config that created that resource during deployment.
-The service can’t detect drift in reused or referenced resources.

-For example, in a specific scenario, configuration `config-1` created a Cloud Object Storage instance during deployment.
-Later, you deployed configurations `config-2` and `config-3`, and they reused the same Cloud Object Storage instance.
-When you renamed the resource, drift was detected only between `config-1` and the renamed Cloud Object Storage instance. `config-2` and `config-3` failed the drift detection job because drift can be detected only between a configuration and the resource that it created, not reused.